Balochistan Govt To Initiate 510 Drinking Water Projects - UrduPoint

 Balochistan Govt To Initiate 510 Drinking Water Projects

-ISLAMABAD, (UrduPoint / Pakistan Point News - 24th Jun, 2021 ) :Balochistan government has earmarked Rs 8.837 billion in the budgetary allocation for the execution of 510 new projects to provide clean drinking water to the masses.
+QUETTA, (UrduPoint / Pakistan Point News - 25th Jun, 2021 ) :Balochistan government has earmarked Rs 8.837 billion in the budgetary allocation for the execution of 510 new projects to provide clean drinking water to the masses.

-"With the completion of these projects, the drinking water issue would be resolved in the province," an official of Balochistan government said here on Thursday.
+"With the completion of these projects, the drinking water issue would be resolved in the province," an official of Balochistan government said here.

 He said these schemes included water supply schemes, establishment of water and sanitation system, water storage tanks and construction of various water pipeline systems in the province.